Primeval (TV series): Music

 Dominik Scherrer was the lead composer for the first three series of Primeval.
 Scherrer spent ten days composing tracks and an additional three days to record and mix them for each episode.
 He opted to create music that was a hybrid between electronic and traditional orchestra, noting that the urban nature of the setting and the attitudes of the characters were an influence.
 Scherrer said that the CGI nature of the show was a creative challenge, as the themes he scored for the creatures were often based on incomplete images.
 He noted "sometimes a drawing of the creature, or just a description from the director may help me get a feel for the creature.
 The final look and texture can be very influential on the music".
 On creating the theme song of Primeval, Scherrer stated that "the central feel is that of majesty and adventure, reflecting the momentous occasion of mankind linking up with the pre-historic past and also the majesty of the creatures themselves – they are dangerous and wonderful."
 75 minutes of Scherrer's original score for the first three series was released by MovieScore Media both digitally and on CD on 20 September 2011 under the title Primeval: Original Television Soundtrack.

 For the third series, composer James Hannigan also wrote new music to accompany Scherrer's themes.
-Angus Moncrieff worked as orchestrator, synth programmer and trumpet player for the first two series and also composed, produced and mixed 35-40 minutes of new music for four episodes of the third series.
+Angus Moncrieff worked as orchestrator, synth programmer and trumpet player for the first two series and also composed, produced and mixed 35–40 minutes of new music for four episodes of the third series.
 Stephen McKeon was the lead composer for the fourth and fifth series.

+The initial broadcast of the first series featured the song "All Sparks" by Editors in each episode's end credits.